Update - June 2017

 Topeak JoeBlow Sport 2

 is 20 dollars more than the least expensive pump in the test, we are confident this pump is dollar-for-dollar a much better choice.
 The Sport 2 selected a smart mix of metal parts to enhance durability and longevity and then combined that with plastic to keep weight and costs down.
 Unlike the less expensive pumps whose pressure readings were consistently inaccurate, the Sport 2 was spot on every time.
-For even more value, Topeak threw in a bladder and ball inflator; a secure and convenient storage spot on the pump assures you're less likely to lose them and have to buy them again.
+For even more value, Topeak threw in a bladder and ball inflator; a secure and convenient storage place on the pump assures you're less likely to lose them and have to repurchase them.

 Top Pick for Seating Tubeless Tires